Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/alarms-detection-rules/alarms-detection-rules.md

 2. **Ingest time detection rule:** Rule applied at time of log ingestion, and sends the result of rule to Monitoring service.
 There are many ways to ingest logs like, on demand upload, using service collectors, using historic object collection, etc.

 ## Task 3: Create Detection Rules

+TODO:Policy add
+TODO:See if there is another method to go to that option TODO:Confluence page update karo

 In this task you will learn how to create a Ingest time detection rule.